TheOneAbis/DirectX11_Engine/README.md

 # DirectX11 Engine: About This Project

-This is for a project that is currently being developed for a class.
+This project was originally developed for a class, but I turned it into a passion project where I can experiment.

-Several features in here were not made by me, but by my professor, such as:
+Some features in here were not made by me, but by my professor, such as:
 - SimpleShader
 - DXCore
 - OBJ file loading algorithm in Mesh.cpp